Find a Team Member

 - Transportation & Infrastructure

-Advocating for a broad range of corporate and non-profit clients, as Co Chairman of Cassidy and Associates Kai Anderson helps build and manage brands and reputations.
+Advocating for a broad range of corporate and non-profit clients, as Chief Executive Officer of Cassidy and Associates Kai Anderson helps build and manage brands and reputations.
 In addition, he specializes in legislative strategy and balancing the responsible development of natural resources and critical infrastructure with conservation.